-We will respond promptly and effectively to reported incidents- we cannot deal with anything we are unaware of.
-We need all members of our school community to be vigilant and to report all concerns.
-Parents should speak directly with the class teacher if they have any concerns.
-Pupils should report concerns directly to their class teacher or another member of staff they feel comfortable with.
-Key Stage 2 pupils may use their classroom 'worry box'.
+We will respond promptly and effectively to reported incidents- we cannot deal with anything we are unaware of, so need all members of our school community to be vigilant and report any concerns.

+Parents should speak directly to the class teacher if they have any concerns.

+Pupils should report concerns directly to a member of staff or Key Stage 2 pupils may use their classroom 'worry box'.

-Members of staff on duty at playtime or lunchtimes should pass on concerns directly to the class teacher of the child/ children who will consult with the Phase Leader where necessary.
+Midday Assistants should discuss concerns with the Midday Supervisor who should on the same day record and report these to the Headteacher.
+Other members of staff should pass on concerns directly to the victim's class teacher who will consult with the Phase Leader where necessary.